laurenzfg/generic-hairdresser/src/content/impressum.md

 1000 Generic Town
 Generic Country</pre>

-If you really want to get in touch with me, head to [laurenzfg.com](https://laurenzfg.com)
+If you really want to get in touch with me, head to [laurenzfg.com](https://laurenzfg.com).
+Or you can use our [fake contact form](/kontakt).